hannahishimwe/FakeProfileDetection/README.md

 ```bash
 pip install -r requirements.txt
 ```
+When running the notebooks, dependencies are installed by running a cell as using GPU on the cloud requires continual reinstallation.

 #### Running the App

 To run the Fake Profile Identification App, **ensure you are located in the repository folder** and then follow this step: